 The distribution of dolphin mortalities in the fishery is shown in Figure 1.
-The average individual-vessel DML (ADML), based on 110DML requests, was 44.
-No vessels renounced its DML.
-Additionally, 11 vessels that did not utilize their DMLs prior to 1 April were allowed to keep them for the remainder of the year under the force majeure exemption allowed by the AIDCP, but five of these DMLs were not utilized.
-One vessel lost its DML due to no utilization prior to 1 April.
-Two vessels were granted a second-semester DML, and both were utilized.
-Two vessels were assigned DMLs from the Reserve DML Allocation (RDA) managed at the discretion of the Director, in accordance with paragraph 7, Section I of Appendix IV of the AIDCP, and both were utilized.
-No vessel exceeded its DML in 2022.
+The average individual-vessel DML (ADML), based on 113 DML requests, was 43.
+In accordance with Annex IV, Section II, numeral 1, one vessel that lost its DML on two consecutive occasions (2021 and 2022) was not eligible to receive a DML for 2023.
+Two vessels renounced their DML.
+Additionally, 13 vessels that did not utilize their DMLs prior to 1 April were allowed to keep them for the remainder of the year under the force majeure exemption allowed by the AIDCP, but five of these DMLs were not utilized.
+None vessel lost its full-year DML due to no utilization prior to 1 April.
+There were no requests for a second-semester DML.
+Three vessels were assigned DMLs from the Reserve DML Allocation (RDA) managed at the discretion of the Director, in accordance with paragraph 7, Section I of Appendix IV of the AIDCP, and two were utilized and one was forfeited due no utilization prior to October 1st.
+No vessel exceeded its DML in 2023.

 3.1.2.
-2023 DMLs
+2024 DMLs

-The Parties requested 113 DMLs for 2023 from the unreserved portion (4,900) of the overall fleet mortality limit.
-As of 20 September, the utilization of these DMLs is as follows:
+The Parties requested 119 DMLs for 2024 from the unreserved portion (4,900) of the overall fleet mortality limit.
+As of 26 September, the utilization of these DMLs is as follows:

 DML (Limit per vessel) Assigned Utilized by April 1 Oct 1 Re- nounced Lost due to no utilization Exempt due to force majeure

-Full year (43) 113 98 2 0 13
+Full year (43) 119 94 3 6 16

-Second semester N/A N/A N/A N/A
+Second semester 0 N/A N/A N/A N/A

-RDA 2 1 0 0 0
+RDA 3 3 0 0 0

-3.2.
-Estimates of the mortality of dolphins in 2022 due to fishing
+3.2 Estimates of the mortality of dolphins in 2023 due to fishing

-The estimate of the mortality of dolphins in the fishery in 2022 is 965 animals (Table 2), compared to 725 mortalities recorded in 2021.
-The mortalities for 1979-2022, by species and stock, are shown in Table 3, and the standard errors of these estimates are shown in Table 4.
-The estimates for 1979-1992 are based on a mortality-per-set ratio, while the mortalities for 1993-2022 are sums of the observed mortalities recorded by the AIDCP On-Board Observer Program, except where observed mortalities have been adjusted for unobserved trips first in 2001-2003, and more recently starting in 2020-2022 because of the pandemic.
+The estimate of the mortality of dolphins in the fishery in 2023 is 828animals (Table 2), compared to 965 mortalities recorded in 2022.
+The mortalities for 1979-2023, by species and stock, are shown in Table 3, and the standard errors of these estimates are shown in Table 4.
+The estimates for 1979-1992 are based on a mortality-per-set ratio, while the mortalities for 1993-2023 are sums of the observed mortalities recorded by the AIDCP On-Board Observer Program, except where observed mortalities have been adjusted for unobserved trips first in 2001-2003, and more recently starting in 2020-2022 because of the pandemic.